Try Interactive Demo

 Once you’ve finished customizing the app to meet your needs and specifications, publish it to make it accessible to users.
 If your app is for business use, train your employees on best practices and how to use it properly to maximize its impact.

 As you can see, building your app with no-code tools can really expedite the process of getting a software solution to market.
-No-code solutions tend to shorten the path of application development by taking the redundant parts of custom software development and putting them into pre-packaged solutions.
-For example, you’ll no longer have to develop a User model like you would with custom software development.
-No-code solutions like Knack come right out of the box with User management (and User models) that make it easy to focus on developing key features that solve customer problems.
+In fact, no-code solutions tend to shorten the path of application development by taking the redundant parts of custom software development and putting them into pre-packaged solutions.

 How to Code an App FAQs